Hamilton Police Service: Mounted patrol

+Equipment

 Fleet

 Police cars, also known as police cruisers are the most common vehicle used by the Hamilton Police Service.
 The vehicles are numbered in regards to their division and car number.
 For example, 710-1 represents that the vehicle is from division 1 (central), and the preceding 710 is the vehicle designation number.
 Vehicles assigned to uniformed patrol begin with a 7 for a car and a 6 for a sport utility vehicle.
 Specialty units such as ERU and canine begin with a 9.